CNCLgithub/PbAS-model-human-comparisons/README.md

 ## Setup

-Clone this repo and `cd` into its folder
+Clone this repo and `cd` into it

 ```
 git clone git@github.com:CNCLgithub/PbAS-model-human-comparisons.git
+cd PbAS-model-human-comparisons
 ```

 Setup your environment: